oroinc/documentation/user/back-office/products/products/import-products.rst

 5. Click **Export Template** to download a sample .csv file with the necessary headers.

 6. **Prepare data for import**: Based on the downloaded file, create your bulk information in the .csv format.

-.. important:: Make sure to upload the image files for the related products to the appropriate location at the "{PROJECT}/app/import_export/product_images" path at the server where the Oro application is running.
-Then, fill the table with the name of the image file, the SKU name of the product, and a place for the image to be displayed, where **1** is **display** and **0** is **do not display**.

 Once your file is ready, click **Choose File** and select the prepared comma-separated values (.csv) file.